julelang/manual/src/concurrency/async-runtime.md

 # Async Runtime
 <div class="warning-badge">experimental</div>

-The async runtime is the core of Jule’s concurrency programming model.
+The async runtime is the core of Jule's concurrency programming model.
 It is built directly into the language, meaning it is designed so that you can start writing asynchronous code without relying on any external libraries.
 Everything you need, including the scheduler, is provided by the Jule runtime.

 ## async / await